 - For some children, you can get low and communicate with your words, “You are safe.
 I am here.
 We will get through this together.”
 Then, model breathing or a calming strategy.

 - Children who are coming at you guns a-blazin’ may require limits.
 You may say something like, “I won’t let you hit me.
 I will keep us both safe.”
-And then with little to no words reinforce that.
-This is not a time to offer calming strategies or ask questions because it’s likely that your child will further escalate.
+See if you can use little to no words beyond these few affirming words as this is not a time to talk, question, or work on teaching your child calming strategies as it is likely these things will further escalate the upset your child is feeling in that moment.
 Instead, create a safe distance between you and your child, offer a bear hug or weighted blanket, or, you may choose to bring your child to a space where they can move away from others to regulate.
 I sometimes have to do this with my son when he is going after my toddler.
 The difference between this and a time-out is that I am staying with my child and letting his emotional expression move through his body while keeping myself and his brother safe.
 He is a good kid having a hard time and feeling unpleasant feelings.
 I know that, and I want him to know that too.

 Differentiating Between Needs

 When our children are having a hard time, it is helpful for us to recognize the unmet needs that are driving the behavior.
 Is the need physiological, emotional, and/or sensory?

 Physiological needs include being hungry, feeling tired, and being off routine.
 These three are big derailers that can dysregulate our children quickly.
 Satiating those desires within them will help regulate your child’s system.

 If your child is experiencing sensory or emotional overwhelm, or is seeking control or attention, parents can meet these needs by offering tools.
 Here are some ideas: